-Activities By When Whom 1.
-Procurement of additional supplies and equipment as a contingency stock for immediate distribution in replacement for loss in NRUs and CTCs, UNICEF September Map locations of NRUs, CTCs and Supplementary Feeding Centres and general food distribution points in all flood prone UNICEF November areas, UNICEF November 3.
-Make standing agreement with WFP on the provision of supplementary food to affected populations in case of an emergency,
+Activities By When Procurement of additional supplies and equipment as a contingency stock for immediate distribution in replacement for UNICEF September loss in NRUs and CTCs, 2.
+Map locations of NRUs, CTCs and Supplementary Feeding Centres and general food distribution points in all flood prone UNICEF November areas,3.
+Make standing agreement with WFP on the provision of supplementary food to affected populations in case of an emergency, UNICEF November

+The collection of information on the nutritional situation is carried out by the

+Health Surveillance Assistance of the Ministry of Health supported by Action

+Against Hunger,

-- The collection of information on the nutritional situation is carried out by the Health Surveillance Assistance of the Ministry of Health supported by Action Against Hunger, - Day-to-day running and management of NRUs are under the responsibility of Ministry of Health and CHAM, whereas UNICEF will assume responsibility for procurement and distribution of equipment and medical supplies to the NRUs, - World Food Programme (WFP) is responsible for provision of supplementary food upon referral and identification by UNICEF,
+Day-to-day running and management of NRUs are under the responsibility of procurement and distribution of equipment and medical supplies to the NRUs, upon referral and identification by UNICEF,